AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 But can it run Crysis?
 Well, no, it will not start.

-There isn’t too much to play with in the settings of the game itself, I tried a slightly earlier driver from the Snappy Driver installer and checked that DX9.0C was correctly installed and available.
+There isn’t too much to play with in the game’s own settings.
+I tried a slightly earlier driver from Snappy Driver Installer and checked that DX9.0c was correctly installed and available.

-A freshly reinstalled copy came with the same result.
+A freshly reinstalled copy produced the same result.

-Under Windows 7 this game runs fine (albeit under DX10 and 64 Bit Mode).. things seemed to run well but the results don’t belong in this article.
+Under Windows 7 this game runs fine (albeit under DX10 and in 64‑bit mode).
+Everything seemed to run well there, but those results don’t belong in this article.

 Same story with the frame drops.
 Clearly there are issues.